-As a child, I watched quite a lot of cartoons growing up and my first anime that I watched (yes I am an anime fan) was CardCaptors (American Dub).
+As a child, I watched quite a lot of cartoons growing up and the first anime that I watched (yes I am an anime fan) was CardCaptors (American Dub).
 It was a program that was on after school on CITV and it was one of my favorite shows.
-I learnt the opening theme which I still know and I would dance along as well.
+I learned the opening theme which I still know and I would dance along as well.

 Before watching the film, I being a book worm read the book Memoirs of a Geisha and was written by Arthur Golden.
 I loved the book and found it eye-opening not only about Japan but also about its culture, history and daily life.

 The story, which details how Maiko (apprentice Geisha) Geisha are trained, and how their world changed in World War Two.
 I am a history geek and this shows how the war affected the civilians and how they had to adapt to help with the war effort as well as how they had to rebuild after the war.

 I found the story unique as the young girl, who struggled through training and the war got a happy ending in the end.

 The movie itself was a good adaptation (in my opinion) and showed me a beautiful country that I wanted to see for myself.
 With its various different regions, Onsen and culture.
 I was hooked.